State legislature (United States): Legislative procedure

-Generally, the legislative bodies and their committees use either Mason's Manual of Legislative Procedure or an amended form thereof.
+Generally, the legislative bodies and their committees use either Mason's Manual of Legislative Procedure, or an amended form thereof.
 During official meetings, a professional parliamentarian is available to ensure that legislation and accompanying discussion proceed as orderly as possible without bias.

 Bill drafting and submission

 The lawmaking process begins with the introduction of a bill in either the House of Representatives or the Senate.
 Bills may be introduced in either house, sometimes with the exception of bills increasing or decreasing revenue, which must originate in the House of Representatives.
 The order of business in each house provides a proper time for the introduction of bills.

-As of 2017, 24 of 99 chambers have limits on the number of bills that a legislator can introduce per year according to NCSL.
+As of 2017, 24 of 99 chambers have limits on the number of bills that a legislator can introduce per year according to the NCSL.
 Most limits are set by internal legislative rules, while Louisiana's legislature is limited by constitutional amendment.

 Bills are usually assigned consecutive numbers, given in the order of their introduction, to facilitate identification.
-Usually a bill cannot become enacted until it has been read on a certain number of days in each house.
+Usually, a bill cannot become enacted until it has been read on a certain number of days in each house.
 Upon introduction, a bill is usually read by its title only, constituting the first reading of the bill.
-Because a bill is usually read by title only, it is important that the title give the members notice of the subject matter contained in the bill.
+Because a bill is usually read only by its title, it is important that the title give the members notice of the subject matter contained in the bill.

-When a bill passes where most votes are from the minority party and "moderate" members of a majority party, this is known as the majority being "rolled".
+When a bill passes wherein most votes are from the minority party and "moderate" members of a majority party, this is known as the majority being "rolled".

 When there are bills which most of the majority oppose, roll rates are a measure of the majority party's avoidance of voting on those bills.

-A 2013 study of state legislatures found that of the 99 studied, about half, 53, had roll rates below 5%.
-And most, 83, had roll rates below 10%.
+A 2013 study of state legislatures found that of the 99 studied, about half, 53, had roll rates below 5%, and most, 83, had roll rates below 10%.